-– Because their behavior is hard to predict; they behave sometimes like a “jack-in-the-box”; we never know when and how they will come out!
+Why a section solely on impacted canines?– Because canines have a specific and unique role in the mouth and dentition and they are often affected by severe eruption problems. – Because their behavior is hard to predict; they behave sometimes like a “jack-in-the-box”; we never know when and how they will come out! – Here are some facts about canines:

 NORMAL OCCLUSION: when they are in function, the canines are the only teeth to touch when the mandible moves (A and C) to the right and (B and D) to the left.
 No other teeth, anterior or posterior, must ideally touch during side movements (C and D = front view).

-• Esthetics: Canines have a significant esthetic role.
+- Esthetics: Canines have a significant esthetic role.
 They are in the “corner” of the mouth and they have a particular shape that ensures the transition between the anterior and posterior teeth.
 They are neither thin like incisors nor wide and square like premolars and molars.

-• Eruption: Canines are the last anterior teeth to erupt in the mouth (mostly the upper ones).
+- Eruption: Canines are the last anterior teeth to erupt in the mouth (mostly the upper ones).
 Thus, they must “adapt” to the space remaining in the dental arch, which is often insufficient for them to get into a normal position.
 The permanent canine is a lot wider than the temporary tooth it replaces, which necessitates additional space.

-• Impaction and ectopic eruption:
+- Impaction and ectopic eruption:

-• Because of their size, slower development, sequence of eruption, longer eruption path to follow and the available space that is often insufficient, canines must attempt to “sneak in” between the other teeth that have already erupted to arrive at their destination in the dental arch.
+- Because of their size, slower development, sequence of eruption, longer eruption path to follow and the available space that is often insufficient, canines must attempt to “sneak in” between the other teeth that have already erupted to arrive at their destination in the dental arch.

-• One can hope that erupting canines can move the other teeth in order to make their way and reach their goal, but this will not occur.
+- One can hope that erupting canines can move the other teeth in order to make their way and reach their goal, but this will not occur.
 Teeth that have already erupted are well installed and will not move significantly to “welcome” the canines.

-• Canines must thus change their eruption path and head outward (on the cheek side) or inward on the palate side (ectopic eruption).
+- Canines must thus change their eruption path and head outward (on the cheek side) or inward on the palate side (ectopic eruption).

-• Sometimes, they simply can stay stuck in the jaw bone.
+- Sometimes, they simply can stay stuck in the jaw bone.
 We then say that they are “impacted“.

 Upper impacted canines: a few facts

-• After the third molars (wisdom teeth), upper canines are the teeth that are the most frequently impacted.
+- After the third molars (wisdom teeth), upper canines are the teeth that are the most frequently impacted.
 1 to 2% of the population is affected by impacted canines.

-• They are more often impacted than the lower ones and palatal impactions (on the palate side) are more frequent (85%) than those that erupt outward (15%).
+- They are more often impacted than the lower ones and palatal impactions (on the palate side) are more frequent (85%) than those that erupt outward (15%).
 Although impacted canines can be present on both sides of the mouth, they usually affect only one side.

-• Most impacted canines affect only one side of the mouth, but in 10% of the cases, both sides will be affected.
+- Most impacted canines affect only one side of the mouth, but in 10% of the cases, both sides will be affected.

-• When a canine is impacted, there are very good chances that other dental anomalies are present in the mouth as well.
+- When a canine is impacted, there are very good chances that other dental anomalies are present in the mouth as well.

-• The incidence of palatally impacted canines is twice more frequent in women than in men.
+- The incidence of palatally impacted canines is twice more frequent in women than in men.

-• There is a family trend to having impacted canines (geneticsheredity).
+- There is a family trend to having impacted canines (genetics, heredity).

 Possible consequences of an impacted canine

-• Esthetics: If a canine does not erupt, there will either be a smaller temporary tooth (baby tooth – which can shed one day) or a significant space.
+- Esthetics: If a canine does not erupt, there will either be a smaller temporary tooth (baby tooth – which can shed one day) or a significant space.

-• Function: Without canines that are well positioned in the arch, function will be affected and may cause premature wear of the other teeth.
+- Function: Without canines that are well positioned in the arch, function will be affected and may cause premature wear of the other teeth.

-• Pathologies: Any impacted tooth may develop pathologies or lesions that can cause damage to nearby structures (cysts, tumors, wear, resorption of the roots of adjacent teeth, dental movements, etc.).
+- Pathologies: Any impacted tooth may develop pathologies or lesions that can cause damage to nearby structures (cysts, tumors, wear, resorption of the roots of adjacent teeth, dental movements, etc.).

 Appearances are sometimes deceptive

-• In the following example, the occlusion of a 27-year-old young man is relatively acceptable esthetically.
+- In the following example, the occlusion of a 27-year-old young man is relatively acceptable esthetically.
 A small space is present between the upper central incisors and the midlines are deviated.
 However, the upper deciduous (temporary) canines are still in place (yellow and blue *) and are starting to be quite worn out.

-• Radiographs reveal severely impacted permanent canines (red *) and the beginning of wear or resorption of several roots on the teeth near the canines (blue arrows).
+- Radiographs reveal severely impacted permanent canines (red *) and the beginning of wear or resorption of several roots on the teeth near the canines (blue arrows).

-• Such a condition did not develop in a few months and could have been detected more than 15 years earlier using X-rays.
+- Such a condition did not develop in a few months and could have been detected more than 15 years earlier using X-rays.
 The presence of temporary canines that remain in the mouth after all the other permanent teeth have erupted should be a sign and a warning that the eruption of the permanent canines is abnormal and should be evaluated immediately.

 (A, B and E) X-rays showing the severely impacted permanent upper canines (red *) and wear of the root of several teeth (arrows).
 The temporary canines are still in the mouth at 27 years of age, which is abnormal.